 Waste management is an essential step in cannabis production, but it’s a step that rarely gets the attention that it deserves.
-As you make your way through dispensaries in 2019, you will probably notice your favorite cannabis products have been enhanced with beautifully branded packaging.
+As you make your way through dispensaries this year, you will probably notice your favorite cannabis products have been enhanced with beautifully branded packaging.
 But, with more packaging comes great responsibility to recycle.
 So just how do cannabis companies create waste?
 And more importantly, how can it be prevented?

 Cannabis waste is an issue that is becoming increasingly necessary to address in the industry.
 The whole process is a lot trickier than just throwing your toking remnants into a blue bin.
 The growing demand for recreational and medical marijuana is going to have major implications for the cannabis industry.
 More regulations are likely to be put in place to prevent cannabis smoke and residues from affecting the youth and the environment.